When to seek help from a Speech Therapist?

 Our team of expert speech pathologists are here to improve your ability to communicate with others, through training and exercise and alternative communication techniques.
 We can also provide you with, or help you source, specialised communication aids and resources to help you communicate successfully.

-If you have issues with verbal and literacy skills our team of specialised experts can work with you to improve these important skills enhancing your ability to communication.
+If you have issues with verbal and literacy skills our team of specialised experts can work with you to improve these important skills enhancing your ability to communicate.

 For children who may be having trouble with verbal and literacy skills, our team of experts specialise in paediatric speech therapy to give your child the best chance of success.